mythology-and-legends-in-warfare

 Materials and Manufacturing Process

-The typical Norman shield was constructed from lightweight but resilient wood, most often lime (linden), poplar, or alder.
+The typical Norman shield was constructed from lightweight yet resilient wood, most often lime (linden), poplar, or alder.
 These woods grow straight-grained and are relatively easy to shape, yet they possess sufficient impact resistance to absorb blows from swords and axes.
-The plank construction involved vertical or horizontal segments, glued or pegged together, then covered with rawhide or thick leather.
+Scandinavian influence from the Viking age favored limewood for its combination of lightness and toughness; archaeological evidence from the Gokstad ship burial shows shields of similar construction.
+The plank construction involved vertical or horizontal segments, glued or pegged together with animal-based adhesives such as birch tar or casein glue, then covered with rawhide or thick leather.
 This outer layer not only added structural integrity—preventing the wood from splitting upon impact—but also provided a surface for painting and decoration.
-The rawhide was often soaked, stretched over the shield, and allowed to dry and shrink tightly, creating a drum-like tension that improved deflection.
+The rawhide was often soaked in warm water, stretched over the shield while wet, and allowed to dry and shrink tightly, creating a drum-like tension that improved deflection.
+Some shields, especially those of higher-status warriors, received an additional layer of woven linen or silk beneath the paint to protect the wood from moisture.

-Recent experimental reconstructions by historical combat groups have demonstrated that a well-made limewood shield can stop a two-handed axe blow if the rawhide cover is intact.
-The shield’s thickness varied, usually between 6 and 12 mm at the center, tapering toward the edges.
-A metal rim—sometimes iron, occasionally bronze—could be tacked around the circumference to further reinforce the shield against edge strikes and to prevent delamination.
+Recent experimental reconstructions by groups such as the Norman Shield Project have demonstrated that a well-made limewood shield can stop a two-handed axe blow if the rawhide cover is intact.
+The shield’s thickness varied, usually between 6 and 12 mm at the center, tapering toward the edges to save weight.
+A metal rim—sometimes iron, occasionally bronze or even silver for elite warriors—could be tacked around the circumference to further reinforce the shield against edge strikes and to prevent delamination.
+The rim also allowed the shield to be used as a striking weapon in close quarters.
+The boss (umbo) was forged separately, often from wrought iron, and nailed or riveted through the shield board with the handgrip attached behind it.

 Types of Norman Shields: The Round Shield and the Kite Shield

-Contrary to popular media depictions of Normans always carrying the iconic kite shield, early Norman warriors used both round and kite-shaped shields.
+Contrary to popular media depictions of Normans always carrying the iconic kite shield, early Norman warriors used both round and kite-shaped shields, and the choice depended on the tactical role and period.
 The round shield, inherited from their Viking ancestors, measured between 70 and 90 cm in diameter.
 It was light, highly maneuverable, and ideal for use on foot in shield-wall formations.
-The central boss (umbo), made of iron or hardened steel, protected the grip hand and could be used to punch an opponent in close combat.
+The central boss protected the grip hand and could be used to punch an opponent in close combat.
+Round shields are depicted in the earliest Norman manuscripts, such as the Roda Bible and the Saint-Etienne de Caen chronicles, showing Normans fighting on foot with round shields even as late as the early 11th century.

 By the mid-11th century, the kite shield—often called the Norman kite—had become standard, particularly among cavalry.
 The kite shape, tapering to a point at the bottom, offered extended protection for the left side and leg of a mounted knight.
-On foot, the long lower point could be rested on the ground, creating a stable defensive wall.
-The Bayeux Tapestry vividly illustrates Norman knights wielding kite shields during the Battle of Hastings, painted with vivid colors and heraldic devices.
+On foot, the long lower point could be rested on the ground, creating a stable defensive wall without requiring the warrior to bend.
+The Bayeux Tapestry vividly illustrates Norman knights wielding kite shields during the Battle of Hastings, painted with vivid colors and heraldic devices such as crosses, dragons, and geometric patterns.
 The transition from round to kite reflected tactical changes: as cavalry became more dominant, shields had to cover more of the rider’s body without becoming prohibitively heavy.
+Kite shields typically measured 1–1.2 meters in length and 60–70 cm across the top, tapering to a sharp point.
+Some examples from the period show a slight curvature, which improved deflection and allowed the shield to hug the body more closely.

 The Grip, Boss, and Enarmes

 Norman shields were gripped via a single horizontal hand bar behind the boss, sometimes supplemented by a leather strap (enarmes) that wrapped around the forearm.
 This allowed the warrior to brace the shield more securely and shift between a tight wall position and a more mobile stance.
 The boss itself was often faceted or domed, designed to deflect blows away from the hand.
-Some shields also had a guige—a long strap worn across the shoulder—allowing the knight to sling the shield on his back while riding or using a two-handed weapon.
-The combination of grip, enarmes, and guige made the shield adaptable for different combat phases, from charging on horseback to dismounted melees.
+Many bosses had a central conical peak that could catch an opponent’s weapon and redirect it harmlessly.
+Some shields also had a guige—a long strap worn across the shoulder—allowing the knight to sling the shield on his back while riding or using a two-handed weapon such as a lance or a Danish axe.
+The combination of grip, enarmes, and guige made the shield adaptable for different combat phases, from charging on horseback to dismounted melees where the shield could be abandoned for a two-handed weapon if needed.

 The Shield in Combat: Tactical Functions